openobserve/openobserve-docs/docs/architecture.md

 The data ingestion flow is:

-1. receive data from http API request.
+1. receive data from HTTP / gRPC API request.
-1. parse line by line.
+1. parse data line by line.
-1. check if there are some functions (ingest time functions) used to transform data. will call each ingest function by the function order. like `func(row)` and will expect to return a row. if empty row is returned then it will drop the record.
+1. check if there are some functions (ingest functions) used to transform data. will call each ingest function by the function order. like `func(row)` and will expect to return a row. if empty row is returned then it will drop the record.
 1. check timestamp field, convert timestamp, and set current timestamp if there is no time field.
 1. check stream schema to identify if schema needs to be evolved.
+Here if we found the schema need to be update like add new fields or some fields data type changed, we will use `lock` to update schema.
+1. evaluate real time alerts that have been defined for the stream.
-1. write to WAL file by timestamp in hourly buckets.
+1. write to WAL file by timestamp in hourly buckets and then convert the records by stream in a request to Arrow RecordBatch and write into Memtable.

-1. when max file size or the time is reached, it will convert WAL file to parquet file and move to storage(local or s3). e.g max_file_size=10MB, max_time=10 minutes, then if the file size reaches 10 MB or elapsed time is 10 minutes whichever occurs first, the file will be moved to object storage.
-1. Ingester also does the work of evaluating any real time alerts that have been defined.
+    1. Here we create Memtable by `organization/stream_type`, if you only use `logs` it means we only create one Memtable.
+    1. The WAL file and Metable is created by pair. it means one WAL file has one Memtable. the WAL file path is `data/wal/logs`.

+1. When the Memtable size reached `ZO_MAX_FILE_SIZE_IN_MEMORY=256` MB or the WAL file reached `ZO_MAX_FILE_SIZE_ON_DISK=128` MB will move the Memtable to Immutable and create a new Memtable & WAL file for writting data.
+1. Every `ZO_MEM_PERSIST_INTERVAL=5` seconds will dump Immutable to local disk.
+Here you need to know one Immutable will create multiple parquet files because it might contains multiple streams and multiple partitions. the parquet file path is `data/wal/files`.
+1. Every `ZO_FILE_PUSH_INTERVAL=10` seconds will check local parquet files if each partition total size over than `ZO_MAX_FILE_SIZE_ON_DISK=128` MB or any file created over than `ZO_MAX_FILE_RETENTION_TIME=600` seconds then will merge all the small files in this partition into big file (each big file will not over `ZO_COMPACT_MAX_FILE_SIZE=256` MB) and then move to object storage.

+**Ingester has three parts of data:**

+1. data in Memtable
+1. data in Immutable
+1. parquet files in `wal` haven't upload to object storage.

+All of these need to be queried.

 ### Querier